 Add UTM parameters to any URL in seconds.
 Measure exactly which campaigns, channels, and content pieces drive traffic.
 No more guessing in Google Analytics.

-Without UTM parameters, Google Analytics groups traffic into buckets like "direct" or "referral" giving you almost no insight into which campaigns actually drove conversions.
-UTM tags unlock source-level granularity: you'll know that your Tuesday email drove 340 conversions, while your Instagram story drove 12.
+UTM parameters are tags you add to the end of a URL so that Google Analytics can tell you exactly where your traffic came from.
+Without them, Analytics groups visits into buckets like "direct" or "referral" — giving you almost no insight into which campaigns actually drove conversions.
+With UTM tags, you'll know that your Tuesday email drove 340 conversions, while your Instagram story drove 12.

 Consistent UTM tagging is the foundation of any attribution model.
 Pair it with short links to keep your URLs shareable and add retargeting pixels to turn every click into an ad audience.